alexandrehorst/alexandrehorst/REST API/README.md

 ## :memo: Descrição/ Description
 Este é um projeto simples de API REST cujo objetivo é fornecer a receita de vendas de alguns produtos quando o usuário faz uma solicitação (GET) a ela.
 A API foi desenvolvida usando o Flask.
 A API importa dados do banco de dados (o arquivo excel chamado "VENDAS - DEZ.xlsx"), processa-os usando o pandas e responde às solicitações no formato JSON.
-Você pode fazer o upload da API para um servidor (Heroku ou Replit) com o arquivo excel e colocá-lo online, ou pode executá-lo localmente usando uma IDE como o PyCharm, o Spyder ou o Jupyter.
+Você pode fazer o upload da API para um servidor (Heroku ou Replit) com o arquivo excel e colocá-la online (rode o código REST_API.py), ou pode executá-lo localmente usando uma IDE como o PyCharm, o Spyder ou o Jupyter.
+Há também um código para fazer as requisições à API (consulta_api.py).

 This is a simple REST API project whose objective is to provide the sales revenue of some products when the user makes a request (GET) to it.
 The API was developed using Flask.
 The API import data from the database (the excel file named "VENDAS - DEZ.xlsx"), process it using pandas and respond the requests in the JSON format.
-You can upload the API to a server (Heroku or Replit) with the excel file and put it online or you can run it locally using an IDE like PyCharm, Spyder or Jupyter.
+You can upload the API to a server (Heroku or Replit) with the excel file and put it online (running the code REST_API.py) or you can run it locally using an IDE like PyCharm, Spyder or Jupyter.
+There is a code to make requests to the API Service (consulta_api.py).

-## ⚓: Dependências/ Dependencies
+## ⚓ Dependências/ Dependencies
+Este código foi desenvolvido utilizando o PyCharm 2022.3.2 e o Python versão 3.11.4.
+Além disso, o código possui as seguintes dependências:
+* requests==2.31.0;
+* openpyxl==3.1.2;
+* pandas==2.1.1; e
+* flask==3.0.0

+This code was developed using PyCharm 2022.3.2 e o Python version 3.11.4.
+Additionally, the code has the following dependencies:
+* requests==2.31.0;
+* openpyxl==3.1.2;
+* pandas==2.1.1; and
+* flask==3.0.0

 ## :books: Funcionalidades/ Functionalities
 * Disponibiliza uma API REST para consulta usando o comando requests.